nimmagaddav9/meta9tech_Fiserv/interview.md

 ## 11. What role does RxJS play in your frontend architecture?

-# What Role Does RxJS Play in Your Frontend Architecture?

 RxJS (Reactive Extensions for JavaScript) is a library for reactive programming using Observables.
 In frontend architecture, RxJS plays a key role by:

 - **Managing Asynchronous Data Streams**